 Irio is a common food in Kenya.
 Mukimo is popular among the Kikuyu tribe.
 Its popularity spreads all over the country.

 You don’t need to be a rocket scientist to cook Mukimo.
-The process is simple and straightforward.
-You should boil green peas and potatoes then mash them up.
-After that, add maize to the mash to give it an extra starch and texture.
+The process is simple.
+You should boil green peas and potatoes, then mash them up.
+After that, add maize to the mash to give it extra starch and texture.
 Most Kenyans eat Mukimo together with roasted meat (popularly known as nyama choma) or a typical Kenya stew.

-If you happen to be in a Kenyan social event you won’t miss some chapatis in your plate.
+If you happen to be in a Kenyan social event, you won’t miss some chapatis on your plate.
 Chapatis are made from wheat flour.
 In the earlier days, chapatis were only afforded by the rich.
 But nowadays, chapatis are common in Kenya.

 Pilau is another common food in Kenya.
 It is the type of food that most Kenyans prefer to serve guests in social gatherings.
 If you ask most Kenyans, a wedding without Pilau on their servings is a no go zone.

-Pilau is a coastal dish that is served together with kachumbari, beef, chicken, and mutton.
+Pilau is a coastal dish served with kachumbari, beef, chicken, and mutton.
 The dish is cooked in broth and seasoned with oriental spices such as cardamom, star, and cloves.
 You have full discretion to choose the spice that works for you.

 6. Nyama Choma

 In Kenya, Nyama Choma is a favorite dish to many while having a good time or during social occasions.
 Whenever you are in Kenya, you come across numerous billboards of hotels advertising this dish.
-For that reason, it is not a wonder to find Nyama Choma being sold from a roadside to fine restaurants.
+For that reason, it is not a wonder to find Nyama Choma base on the roadside to fine restaurants.

 7. Matoke (plantain Banana stew)

-Well, matoke is a popular delicacy in Uganda but it is a favorite among many Kenyans as well.
-Matoke is cooked in a pot with some oil, onions, garlic, tomatoes, meat (optional) and lemon juice.
+Well, matoke is a popular delicacy in Uganda but also a favorite among many Kenyans.
+Matoke is cooked in a pot with oil, onions, garlic, tomatoes, meat (optional), and lemon juice.

-Cook the banans until they become soft and form a thick sauce.
-The end product is a delicious dish that can be served together with ugali, rice, and chapatis.
+Cook the bananas until they become soft and form a thick sauce.
+The end product is a delicious dish you can serve with beef, mutton, or chicken.

 Mandazi, also known as Kenyan doughnut, is a favorite snack for most Kenyans.
 It is a form of fried bread that originates from the coastal region.
 You only require a few ingredients to make mandazi.

 The ingredients include; flour, eggs, and baking powder.
 Mandazi is a popular delicacy in Kenyan cuisine.
-Anytime you get into any of the Kenyan hotel, mandazi will always top on the menu.
+Mandazi will always be top on the menu whenever you get into any Kenyan hotel.

-The rich Kenyan cultural diversity means myriad of delicacies.
-You will appreciate Kenya’s rich cultural diversity which gives rise to these different types of foods.
-The list of common foods in Kenya is endless we have only given you a snippet view of the most popular foods.
+The rich Kenyan cultural diversity means a myriad of delicacies.
+You will appreciate Kenya’s rich cultural diversity, which gives rise to these different types of foods.
+The list of common foods in Kenya is endless; we have only given you a snippet view of the most popular foods.